developdata/webar/README.md

 ## sandbox.html
 Tests with AR and QR codes and AI

+## aframemodels.html
+This file is to try out 3D models in VR and work out the translations and animations

+## tunnel.html
+This file has the tunnel model for AR

 ## tests
 This file contains code I've used for testing and other code that might no longer be in one of the html files.